roliveirawex/CalculoIdade/README.md

 The exercise is to generate a solution where birth data is entered, and the answer is age in years, months, and days.

-The language we use is C# with .Net Framework.

 What we evaluate in the test: